FarronF/limerick-council-meetings/meetings/2019/02/11-Meeting of the Economic Development, Enterprise and Planning SPC/Minutes - Meeting of the Economic Development, Enterprise and Planning SPC - 3rd December 2018.md

 In reply to queries regarding payment of contributions M. Woods, clarified what the

+development contribution scheme states in relation to change of use applications i.e.
+---
-development contribution scheme states in relation to change of use applications i.e.--- ‘’where a contribution was paid previously for the existing use, the development shall
+‘’where a contribution was paid previously for the existing use, the development shall

 be exempt from paying a contribution’ and in relation to replacement applications it